Kubernetes Update 1.27: Chill Vibes Edition - Exploring the Latest Enhancements

 But here's the catch: this feature only works for Jobs that have never been unsuspended before and are currently suspended.
 So, keep that in mind when you're using it.

-With this feature, now it allows you to update fields in a Job's pod template, like node affinity, node selector, tolerations, labels, annotations, and scheduling gates.
+This feature now allows you to update fields in a Job's pod template, like node affinity, node selector, tolerations, labels, annotations, and scheduling gates.
 This gives you more control over where the pods are placed, making sure they are in the best possible location based on specific constraints.

 If you want to know more about this feature, check out the KEP called "Allow updating scheduling directives of jobs."
 It's got all the juicy details.